Business Insurance for Your Church

 General liability insurance protects a church against claims by third parties for bodily injury, property damage, and personal and advertising injury.
 The policy should cover church employees, volunteers, officials, staff, and members as insureds.

 Churches are vulnerable to claims alleging sexual abuse of adults and children.
 To protect themselves, churches can purchase sexual misconduct insurance.
 This coverage may be written separately or added to a general liability policy.

 Nowadays, churches are subject to the same types of lawsuits that affect for-profit businesses.

 Like for-profit businesses, churches may offer fringe benefits to their workers.
 If a church fails to administer these benefits properly and employees are harmed as a result, the church may be sued by employees.
 Churches can safeguard themselves against costly claims by purchasing employee benefits liability insurance.
 This coverage is added via an endorsement to a general liability policy.

-Many churches allow outside organizations to use church-owned facilities for meetings, classes, and other purposes.
-Churches should require all such organizations to provide a certificate of liability insurance to demonstrate that they are properly insured.
+Many churches allow outside organizations to use church-owned property for meetings, classes, and other purposes.
+Churches should require all organizations that use their facilities to provide a certificate of liability insurance to show that they are properly insured.